marijnh/Eloquent-JavaScript/04_data.md

 {{index journal, "weresquirrel example", "journalEvents function"}}

-We need to compute a correlation for every type of event that occurs in the data set.
+We need to compute a correlation for every type of event that occurs in the dataset.
 To do that, we first need to _find_ every type of event.

 {{index "includes method", "push method"}}